EECS3311F25/fridge_finder/doc/sprint1/SR1.md

 ### Best & Worst experiences in Sprint 1
 - Best:
-    Ignacio:
+    Ignacio: Finally making the project fulfil the requirements, recording the video with my partners was really fun.

-    Noah:
+    Noah: Getting to see it all come together is amazing.
+I loved recording the product demo.

     Matthew: My best practice in Sprint 1 was to understand the importance of the creation and follow of the CSC cards and the user experience docuemntation done in speint0.
 At the start sprint1, I wasint following the documentation, which made it really confusing on how it will be implementted with my classmates.
 It was like I was doing thr project by myslef, that, even though I was "making a lot of progress" it wasint useful since my classmates didnt know how to use what I coded.
 It wasint until I started following the architecure that I was actually making progress, the project took form in my head, and actually made it easier to implement the pages, especially the connection and the communication between them.

-    Darren:
+    Darren: Learning how to use flutter for mobile development, and seeing the user interface come to life.

 - Worst:
     - Ignacio: Experienced for the first time having to work with a team in university which pretty new to me and having to depend on other partners to do work so you can do yours is very uncomfortable altough I got used to it.